 And at the end of the Wawona Tunnel…

-At the end of the Wawona Tunnel is the most spectacular view in all of Yosemite National Park.
+At the end of the Wawona Tunnel is the most spectacular view in all of Yosemite National Park, and in this view you’ll understand why this is one of the best West Coast National Parks.
 I feel confident saying this because I’ve been all over the Park in different seasons and have climbed Half Dome and truly believe Tunnel View in Yosemite National Park to be the most breathtaking of all sights.

 We took time to watch the clouds roll in and out.
 We watched people from all over the world sit in awe.
 The grandeur of the Yosemite Valley and its features are worth taking at least ten minutes to just chill, either sitting on the beautiful CCC stone wall or if it’s a cold day, in the comfort of your car.
 I guess what we’re trying to say is that if you do nothing else exciting during a day of driving, you should spend some time enjoying the incredible view… in safety while you’re not actually driving.